Table of Contents

 That means website developers can do almost anything to their websites.
 Plenty of their choices could make life difficult for you.
 Designers of user-friendly websites should make your experience pleasant.
 If you can’t see the text, or the site conflicts with your screen-reader technology, move on.

-Unfortunately, some designers don’t think about the needs of the visually challenged.
+Unfortunately, some designers do not think about the needs of the visually challenged.
 They may add “features,” such as rolling buttons or collapsing menus.
 These elements may be interesting and new, but they can confuse the technology you use.

 Designers can do even more by minimizing color and design choices.
 The pages will be easier for you to see.
 The text will pop a bit more.
 Screen readers can glide through these pages quickly, and you can get just what you need.